Kanwaka, Kansas

 Kanwaka is an unincorporated community in Douglas County, Kansas, United States.
 It is located four miles west of Lawrence.
-The name is a portmanteau of the Kansas and Wakarusa Rivers.
+The name of the community is a portmanteau of the Kansas and Wakarusa rivers.

 History

 Kanwaka was first settled in 1854.
 Kanwaka had a post office from 1857 to 1870 and again from 1898 until 1900.
+The name Kanwaka is said to have been coined by Helen Heath.

 Geography

 Kanwaka is located at the intersection of U.S. Highway 40 and Stull Road.